nidhitheway21/Learning_Resources/README.md

 Create your first Pull Request 🔥(PR).

 ### 👣 Steps to Make your 1st PR Contribution:
-1) Fork this repository by clicking the Fork button in the top right of this page.
+1) Star this repository and then fork it by clicking the Fork button in the top right of this page.
 2) Click on Add File button and select Create new file button in your personal copy of this repository.
 1) Set the file name with (FileName).java (FileName).py or (FileName).c or (FileName).cpp or (FileName).cs or (FileName).kt or (FileName).js
 2) Then write your code and hit commit.